johnadvincula-ada/myinfo/readme.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]

-Please be aware - this is still working in progress.

 This is a Laravel Pacakge for [MyInfo](https://www.ndi-api.gov.sg/library/trusted-data/myinfo/introduction).
 You can read more about MyInfo on their page.
 There is [[PUBLIC] Demo client application for integrating with MyInfo](https://github.com/jamesleegovtech/myinfo-demo-app) which was in Nodejs.
-So, I implemented my own for PHP base on their Nodejs demo.
+So, I implemented my own for Laravel Package base on their Nodejs demo.

 Take a look at [contributing.md](contributing.md) to see a to do list.